CDCgov/WDPB_CDS_PHL_Tools/Crypto_DeconDB_Tool/README.md

 ### Running with Singularity

-Complete the workflow by extract the reads assigned to *Cryptosporidium*.  **Make sure you are in the directory were your files are located!!**
+Complete the workflow by extracting the reads assigned to *Cryptosporidium*. **Make sure you are in the directory were your files are located!!**

+Just like with Docker you need to change the following in the line below to make the script run with your files:
+- `file_1.fastq` and `file_2.fastq` should be the name of your input sequence files.
+- `file_Kclean_1.fastq`, `file_Kclean_2.fastq` should be custom names for output files, but keep the same extensions (i.e. `.fastq`, `.txt` and `.kraken`).
+- `reportFile.txt` and `reportFile.kraken` should be the same as the names you choose in step 1 for the kraken2 output.

 ```
 singularity exec $SINGULARITY_CACHEDIR/crypto_decon_db.sif extract_kraken_reads.py --include-children --fastq-output --taxid 5806 -s file_1.fastq -s2 file_2.fastq -o file_Kclean_1.fastq -o2 file_Kclean_2.fastq --report reportFile.txt -k reportFile.kraken